M1tsumi/ArcPythonBot/README.md

 - **API Integration**: External game API support

 ## 📝 Version Notes

+### Version 1.6.2
+This is a **major feature release** with comprehensive troops system:

+- **Troops System**: Complete troops information and management with `/troops` command
+- **Interactive Element Selection**: Choose from Water, Earth, Fire, and Air elements
+- **Tier-based Browsing**: Browse troops by tiers T1-T6 with detailed information
+- **Professional UI**: Color-coded element buttons with emojis and visual styling
+- **Comprehensive Data**: Detailed troop stats, costs, and element-specific descriptions
+- **Enhanced Navigation**: Interactive tier selection with professional embeds
+- **Element Overviews**: Strategic information for each element's troop characteristics
+- **New Cog**: Added `troops.py` with 315 lines of troop management functionality
+- **Improved Data Management**: Enhanced data parser and embed generation for troops

 ### Version 1.6.1
 This is a **minor update** with acknowledgments and UI improvements: